ldjennings/ldjennings.github.io/index.md

 + Preprocessing: Before feeding the data into the CVAE, a preprocessing step is applied to prepare the input images for further processing.

 + Encoder: The CVAE's encoder is responsible for mapping the input images into a latent space representation.
 It is comprised of:
-  + Four convolutional layers with 32, 64, 128, and 256 filters extract spatial information.
+  + Two convolutional layers to extract spatial information.
 The ReLU activation function is used in all layers to introduce non-linearity.
 Stride (2,2) is used in all layers to reduce the spatial dimensions of the feature maps (zero-padding is used).
   + One flatten layer reshapes the spatial information into a 1D vector
-  + Two dense layers with 512 and 256 neurons and ReLU activation functions are used to reduce the dimensionality of the feature maps while retaining hierarchal features
+  + Two dense layers with ReLU activation functions are used to reduce the dimensionality of the feature maps while retaining hierarchal features
-  + Two dense layers with 128 (latent dimension) neurons each and ReLU activation functions are used to compute the parameters of the latent space distribution
   + One sampling layer performs reparameterization

 + Reparameterization Trick: Reparameterization is used to ensure stochasticity while enabling backpropagation during training.
 Random noise sampled from a standard Gaussian distribution is applied to the mean and log-variance vectors obtained from the encoder.
 This generates a sample from the latent variable distribution, allowing the model to learn and explore the latent space effectively.